Temperature anomaly (K; relative to 1971-2000) - Land and ocean: latitudes between 60S and 30S - NOAA - Monthly

 This series is part of the dataset: Temperature anomalies by latitude (NOAA)

 Download Full Dataset (.xlsx)Latest updates.
-In both land and oceanic locations at latitudes between 60 degrees South and 30 degrees South, the temperature anomaly relative to the 1971-2000 average stood at 0.26 degrees Kelvin in November 2025, compared to 0.27 in October.
+In both land and oceanic locations at latitudes between 60 degrees South and 30 degrees South, the temperature anomaly relative to the 1971-2000 average was 0.39 degrees Kelvin in December 2025, compared to 0.28 in November 2025.

 Sample.
-There are 2,111 observations in the monthly series displayed in the graph above.
-The series covers the time period extending from January 1850 to November 2025.
+There are 2,112 records in the monthly series displayed in the plot above.
+The series covers the time period extending from January 1850 to December 2025.

 History.
-Here's a snapshot of a few statistics computed on the entire sample: the anomaly hit a peak of 0.60 degrees Kelvin in January 2025; it hit a trough of -1.00 in March 1911; it was equal on average to -0.37.
+Take a look at some descriptive statistics we computed on the whole sample: the anomaly had an average value of -0.37 degrees Kelvin; it recorded a maximum of 0.62 in January 2025; it reached a trough of -1.00 in March 1911.

 Latest values